close

 • The composition of teak oil can vary

-To give your wooden worktops the best possible finish, we recommend utilising Rustins Danish Oil for all worktop oiling and aftercare.
-We advise that you apply at least two–three coats on both the top and bottom surfaces of the worktop, four coats on each edge and six coats on the end grain.
-You may need to leave a gap of up to eight hours between applications (to ensure that each coat of oil is fully absorbed into the timber).
+To give your wooden worktops the best possible finish, we recommend utilising Osmo Top Oil for all worktop oiling and aftercare.
+We advise that you apply two coats on both the top and bottom surfaces of the worktop, and three coats on the end grain.
+You will need to leave a gap of up to eight-ten hours between applications (to ensure that each coat of oil is fully absorbed into the timber).